-Residential and commercial plumbers in Jacksonville are not one and the same, although some plumbing services specialize in both.
+Residential plumbers and commercial plumbers in Jacksonville are not one and the same, although some plumbing companies specialize in both.
 Just like the average home does, commercial businesses rely on water heaters and sewer lines on a daily basis.
 However, chances are that a lot more people will be using a commercial plumbing system than the one in your house.
 In this case you need a plumber who has experience in commercial plumbing.
 The stakes are higher, and a plumbing emergency could shut your doors and sideline your business for an extended period of time.
 Eagerton Plumbing is proud to help businesses with their plumbing, so read on and make the most of our commercial services.

 If you want to keep your peace of mind while you take care of your business, you should have a commercial plumbing professional you can rely on.
 At Eagerton Plumbing, we’ve got plenty of experience in commercial plumbing services and can get you fixed up in no time.
-We specialize in new installations as well as repairs, and we can also handle repiping.
+We specialize in new installations as well as repairs, and we can also handle re-piping.
 Our team will offer a free estimate so you know exactly what you’re looking at and can keep your finances on track.

 You use your plumbing system every day, from flushing waste to the sewer to getting hot water on demand thanks to your tankless water heater in Jacksonville.
 Your garbage disposal is another plumbing appliance that makes life easier, but you can take some of the pressure off by keeping it clean.
 Watch this video and find out if it’s possible to clean your garbage disposal.